 Her team is about to launch several clinical trials, including one that explores the effects of trans-magnetic stimulation of the brain (the TAURUS study) and a cross-disciplinary trial looking at neurometabolics (the effect of diet on the brain) in MS alongside Professor Tracy Burrows from the University of Newcastle.
 They are also still working on understanding Myelin Oligodendrocyte Glycoprotein Antibody Disease (MOGAD) which frequently affects children and can lead to more severe visual loss compared to MS.

-Multiple Sclerosis is a devastating disease affecting predominatly young people in the most productive years.
-Its prevalence in Newcastle has doubled in the past 15 years.
+Multiple Sclerosis (MS) is a devastating disease affecting predominantly young people in their most productive years.

-I have spent over two decades of my career researching this disease.
-The uncertainty if you can continue a productive life or end up in a wheelchair is the most challenging part of the disease.
+I have spent over three decades of my career researching MS. The uncertainty if you can continue a productive life or end up in a wheelchair is the most challenging part of the disease.

 - How are genes regulated and interact with the environment and can this predict the severity of disease?